Helpful Harvest Food Program

 Helpful Harvest was born out of the needs revealed by COVID-19, but food insecurity is not a new problem in Monongalia and Preston counties.

-The pandemic has changed the game though, making it more difficult for families in need – some who were already struggling before and some who were not – to find and obtain food.
+The pandemic changed the game, making it more difficult for families in need – some who were already struggling before and some who were not – to find and obtain food.

-State food pantries reported a 53% increase in food requests during the pandemic.
+State food pantries reported a 53% increase in food requests during the pandemic alone.

-Thanks to a generous grant from the Hazel Ruby McQuain Charitable Trust and the Milan Puskar Foundation, the United Way of Monongalia and Preston Counties is working to feed families.
+Thanks to a generous grant from the Hazel Ruby McQuain Charitable Trust and the Milan Puskar Foundation, the United Way of Monongalia and Preston Counties is working to feed families even post-pandemic.
 The program is housed in the former hotel on Scott Avenue.

-Food is being packed at the Helpful Harvest headquarters at 20 Scott Ave., Suite D, Morgantown, with other assistance at Preston County Workshop.
-United Way staff, volunteers and workshop workers give the food to area pantries and programs, which then distribute to families in need in both counties.
+Food is dispersed from the Helpful Harvest headquarters at 20 Scott Ave., Suite D, Morgantown, with other assistance at Preston County Workshop.
+United Way staff, volunteers, and workshop workers give the food to area pantries and programs, which then distribute to families in need in both counties.

-In addition to this work and helping to store produce in its industrial refrigerator, Preston County Workshop has helped transport food through a partnership with Appalachian Sustainable Development’s Appalachian Harvest Food Hub, located in Duffield, Va., for 19 feeding programs in both counties.
-Along with the fresh produce purchased, that partnership also allows United Way to receive about 500 boxes a week from them through the USDA Food Box Program.
-The United Way will also purchase goods from local farms, as well as dry goods to distribute.
+In addition to this work and helping to store produce in its industrial refrigerator, Preston County Workshop helped transport food through a partnership with Appalachian Sustainable Development’s Appalachian Harvest Food Hub, located in Duffield, Va., for 19 feeding programs in both counties.
+Along with the fresh produce purchased, that partnership also allowed United Way to receive about 500 boxes a week from them through the USDA Food Box Program during the pandemic.

-The overarching goal of Helpful Harvest is to get food in the hands of those who need it most.
+The overarching goal of Helpful Harvest is to get food into the hands of those who need it most.

 Sign up to volunteer

-If you are in need of food or want to learn more about this program, contact your nearest food pantry or email Nick Gallagher at HelpfulHarvest@unitedwaympc.org
+If you are in need of food or want to learn more about this program, contact your nearest food pantry or email Caleb Graham-Sypolt at HelpfulHarvest@unitedwaympc.org.